nanodesigns/nanosupport/readme.txt

 == Upgrade Notice ==

-= 0.3.1 =
+= 0.3.3 =
-2 bug fixed and 1 dynamic feature added.
+PLEASE UPGRADE if you don't want to break things added with v0.3.2